nock/nock/README.md

 nock.enableNetConnect()
 ```

-You could allow real HTTP requests for certain host names by providing a string or a regular expression for the hostname, or a function that accepts the hostname and returns true or false:
+You could allow real HTTP requests for certain host names by providing a string or a regular expression for the hostname:

 ```js
 // Using a string